share/sharedb/README.md

 `doc.data` _(Object)_
 Document contents.
 Available after document is fetched or subscribed to.

+`doc.undoLimit` _(Number, read-write, default=100)_
+The max number of operations to keep on the undo stack.

+`doc.undoComposeTimeout` _(Number, read-write, default=1000)_
+The max time difference between operations in milliseconds, which still allows "UNDOABLE" operations to be composed on the undo stack.

 `doc.fetch(function(err) {...})`
 Populate the fields on `doc` with a snapshot of the document from the server.